AzureAD/microsoft-authentication-library-for-js/lib/msal-browser/FAQ.md

 ```

 :warning: `ssoSilent` will not work in browsers that disable 3rd party cookies, such as Safari.
 If you need to support these browsers, call `acquireTokenRedirect` or `acquireTokenPopup`

+## I used to be able to get an access token when using acquireTokenSilent with clientId as scope, now I can't.
+Why?

+If you are sending `clientId` as the scope, you are requesting scopes for `openid` and `profile`, which are **ID token** scopes.
+Previously, MSAL.js would get an **ID token** and put it into the `accessToken` and `idToken` fields (both with the same value).
+We have since changed that behavior to be in-line with what the B2C server is sending back.
+Now MSAL.js gets the same **ID token** but puts it under `idToken` field and leaves `accessToken` field empty.

+See the [documentation on scopes](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-core/docs/scopes.md) for more information.

+## What should I do if I believe my issue is with the B2C service itself rather than with the library

+In that case, please file a support ticket with the B2C team by following the instructions here: [B2C support options](https://docs.microsoft.com/azure/active-directory-b2c/support-options).
+They can help you out further.
+They may ask for a public repo link or additional data.
+You can also link this Github issue in the support request.